Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Running Find and Replace With a WordPress Plugin

-If you are not familiar with code and don’t want to write a custom SQL query, then there is an easy-to-use find and replace WordPress plugin called Better Search Replace.
+If you’re not familiar with code and don’t want to write a custom SQL query, then there’s an easy-to-use find and replace WordPress plugin called Search & Replace Everything.

-First, you need to install and activate the Better Search Replace plugin.
+First, you need to install and activate the free Search & Replace Everything plugin.
 For more details, you can see our guide on how to install a WordPress plugin.

-Then, you need to go to Tools » Better Search Replace in your WordPress admin dashboard.
+Upon activation, visit the Tools » WP Search & Replace page in your WordPress admin dashboard.

-From here, you need to enter the text you want to change into the ‘Search for’ field.
+From here, enter the text you want to change into the ‘Search for’ field.
 You must then write the text you want to replace it with into the ‘Replace with’ field.

-You also have the option to select specific tables within your WordPress database.
+You also have the option to select specific tables within your WordPress database or select all of them.

-In the ‘Additional Settings’, we also recommend checking ‘Run as dry run’.
-That way, the plugin will allow you to check the changes it will make before it applies them.
+The plugin will now allow you to check the changes it will make before it applies them.

-If you need more help, we have a detailed guide on how to search and replace in WordPress with a Better Search Replace plugin.
+If you need more help, we have a detailed guide on how to search and replace in WordPress.

 Running Find & Replace MySQL Query with phpMyAdmin